 - It is the adviser to the government in all the monetary affairs.
 It is responsible for the formulation and implementation of the monetary policy.

 The objective of the central bank is to ensure the internal and external stability of the currency.
-Internal stability means keeping the purchasing power of the money in tact and preventing its deterioration.
-In other words, it has to maintain the rate of inflation within tolerable limits if its curtailment is not feasible altogether.
-External stability implies keeping of a balance between export and import or prevention of the foreign exchange value of domestic currency from depreciation.
+Internal stability means keeping the purchasing power of the money intact and preventing its deterioration.
+In other words, it has to maintain the rate of inflation within tolerable limits, if its curtailment is not feasible altogether.
+External stability implies keeping a balance between export and import or prevention of the foreign exchange value of domestic currency from depreciation.
 In developing countries, the central bank is also concerned with the progress and development of the economy.
-It provide financial support to various development programs of the government.
-The central bank adopts various measures to control money supply and commercial credit.
-The bank exercises its authority via different instruments credit control.
+It provides financial support to various development programs of the government.
+The central bank adopts various measures to control the money supply and commercial credit.
+The bank exercises its authority via different instruments of credit control.
 We discuss these measures very briefly.

-These measure directly affect the quantity of money supply in the economy:
+These measures directly affect the quantity of money supply in the economy:

 II.
-The bank rate policy: the rate of interest at which the central bank offers loans to commercial banks or discounts their bills is called ‘bank rate’ and the rate at which the commercial banks extend loans to the general public is called the ‘Bank Rate’; and rate at which the commercial banks extend loans to the general public is called the ‘Market Rate’.
+The bank rate policy: The rate of interest at which the central bank offers loans to commercial banks or discounts their bills is called ‘Bank Rate’ and the rate at which the commercial banks extend loans to the general public is called the ‘Market Rate’.
 A change in the bank rate is followed by a corresponding change in the market rate.
-Thus it is another powerful instrument of credit control; however it is rarely used.
+Thus it is another powerful instrument of credit control; however, it is rarely used.

 III.
 Variation in Capital Reserves: All commercial Banks are required (by law) to keep a fixed proportion of deposits as reserves with the central banks.
-This reserve ratio plays increases this ratio; the power of the commercial banks to extend loans is reduced.
+This is known as a reserve ratio; the power of the commercial banks to extend loans is reduced.
 This instrument is also rarely used.

 These measures do not affect the quantity of money/ credit percent, rather these can redirect the flow of credit to particular purposes/ channels.
 These include:

 II.
 Direct Action: The central bank may take a direct action in case the commercial banks do not respond to its instructions carefully.
-It may refuse to discount the bills of a particular bank or even may black list it /debar it from business.
+It may refuse to discount the bills of a particular bank or even may blacklist it /debar it from the business.

 The commercial Banks